BhavsarViren/Poster-Shop/README.md

 MAIN FEATURES:

-Products: A product gallery displayed for all customers of the website.
+PRODUCTS: A product gallery displayed for all customers of the website.
 Customers are able to view and purchase products that are within the inventory

-Admin: An admin account with the capabilities to add, edit, search, or delete employee accounts.
+ADMIN: An admin account with the capabilities to add, edit, search, or delete employee accounts.

-Product Manager: An Employee account with the responsibility of determining the name and price of our products.
+PRODUCT MANAGER: An Employee account with the responsibility of determining the name and price of our products.

-Inventory Manager: An Employee account with the responsibility of adjusting the quantity of each product we have in stock.
+INVENTORY MANAGER: An Employee account with the responsibility of adjusting the quantity of each product we have in stock.

-Shipping Manager: An Employee account with the responsibility of monitoring all orders placed by customers.
+SHIPPING MANAGER: An Employee account with the responsibility of monitoring all orders placed by customers.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------